 - How large is the Travel Group?
 We have made reservations for 12 participants however may increase size if there is interest.

 - Are the Accommodations Comfortable?
 Yes.
 We will be staying in log cabins, tented cabins, Zulu huts, and mountain villas.
 Each have beds.
 Their mattresses traditionally are single mats.
 Most places have single beds.
 Some of the rooms will have two or three single beds.
 When we stay in the Zulu village, one hut has 4 single beds.
 All accommodations are clean and well cared for.
 This is Wild Africa, and the elements are alive and vibrant.
 All of our accommodations add to your adventurous experience.

 - Is it Safe to Travel Around South Africa?
 Currently the political stability is very good and has been the last 10 years.
 Crime is not as high as in other countries, however the highest reports are stolen backpacks and cell phones.
 You may want to bring a lock for your backpack or a cover for it so that it cannot be unzipped.
-Elections are coming up in December for a new President.
-Nelson Mandela’s recent death has inspired a country, now more than ever to be united in desiring a country dedicated to peace, freedom and equality for all.
+Nelson Mandela’s death inspired a country, now more than ever to be united in desiring a country dedicated to peace, freedom and equality for all.